Maghnie/docs/developers/mqtt-api/guides-and-tutorials/websockets.md

 After having subscribed to one or more topics, the client will start to receive messages.
 Each new message triggers an `onMessageArrived` event and thus a call to our callback `cb_onMessageArrived`passing the received message as a function parameter.

-Message have two important attributes:
+Messages have two important attributes:

 * `destinationName` The topic to which the message was sent.
 * `payloadString` The payload of the message.

-The following function parses both topic and message and highlights specific parts.
+The following function parses both topic and message, and highlights specific parts.
 At the end, the highlighted and reformatted message is prepended to the list of messages.

 ```javascript
 function cb_onMessageArrived(message) {